100+ Free Online Resources to Learn to Code for Beginners

 Rails Girls is an awesome organization of female Rails users dedicated to spreading the Rails love.
 And they’re doing that here with their free Rails guides.
 Bonus: the guides are available in 10 languages.

-You want to learn Ruby online?
+Do you want to learn Ruby online?
 You go to learnrubyonline.org.
 Case closed.

 81. Codecademy Learn Ruby on Rails